-Future jobs of 2025-2030 in various fields of technology seem to be among the growing demands of adapting the planet to accommodate its growing population.
+Future jobs of 2025-2030 in various fields of technology seem to be among the growing demands of adapting the planet to accommodate people.

 Here is a list of futuristic jobs that are already being implemented and performed by various artificial intelligence computer programs and robots.

-Thus, workers of 2020 who have been unemployed by COVID-19, which sounds like AI (Certificate of Vaccination Artificial Intelligence), are already being replaced by technological skills the average person cannot perform.
+Thus, workers of 2020 who have been unemployed by COVID-19, which sounds like AI (Certificate of Vaccination Identification – Artificial Intelligence), are already being replaced by technological skills the average person cannot perform.

 That is why the RuralMoney.com blog strive to present practical home based businesses you can startup without a formal or technical education.

-This list of futuristic jobs below don’t sound like plans have been made to employ the general population as we have been up to January 2020.
+This list of futuristic jobs below doesn’t sound like plans have been made to employ the general population as we have been as of January 2020.